krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2020.06.11    - version 2.0.15 =
+* Enhancement   - Added a limit to only get orders for 2 days back to confirmation page database queries.
+* Enhancement   - Added order id to the confirmation page parameters to prevent the need to get an order from the database.
+Should improve speed of the checkout process.
+* Enhancement   - Added function to validate credentials when saving settings.
+Will display an error if your credentials are not valid.
+* Enhancement   - Changed the API settings name and description.
+* Enhancement   - Updated the Klarna banners shown on the admin pages.
+* Fix           - Limit product names to max 255 characters.
+* Fix           - Made region field not required when using KCO.
+This prevents issues for countries that have region fields in WooCommerce, but none is provided by Klarna.
+* Fix           - Fixed an issue where we attempted to access our settings before they were saved.

 = 2020.05.25    - version 2.0.14 =
 * Enhancement   - Make sure that order amount is zero for subscription payment method change.
 * Enhancement   - Improved JavaScript to support missing address data from Klarna.
 Supports a coming update to Klarnas system.